rasmuskriest/warc-webarchiving/README.md

-Python script to automate webarchiving with `wget` or `wpull`.
+Python script to automate webarchiving with `wget`, `wpull` or `httrack`.

 ## Installation

 Clone the repository, create a virtual enviroment (currently Python 3.5+), do `pip install -r requirements.txt`.

 To use the [_HTTrack_ engine](http://www.httrack.com), the respective package needs to be installed.
 Many distributions have it in their official repositories, e.g. [_Debian_](https://packages.debian.org/search?keywords=httrack) (`apt-get install httrack`).
-The application will try to convert the downloaded file to WARC automatically, although this process will fail in case _Java_ is not instelled on the machine.
+The application will try to convert the downloaded file to WARC automatically, although this process will fail in case _Java_ is not installed on the machine.

 ## Usage